 While there is no cure for celiac disease, there are some promising celiac disease treatment options on the horizon.

-Potential treatment options include a possible vaccine, a pill that is capable of breaking down gluten before it reaches the small intestine, and another that tightens the loose junctures in your gut.
+Potential treatment options include a possible vaccine, a pill that is capable of breaking down gluten before it reaches the small intestine, and another pill that tightens the loose junctures in your gut.

 None of these treatment protocols have passed FDA muster – at least yet – but there are many clinical trials underway with the aim at treating celiac disease or at least helping people feel better upon accidental exposure to gluten.